MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2021/overview-mac-preview.md

 Here are a few examples of new features that are included in Office 2021 for Mac (Preview):

-- Line Focus, which removes distractions so that you can move through a Word document line by line.
 - XLOOKUP function, to help you find things in a table or range by row in an Excel worksheet.
 - Dynamic array support in Excel, including new functions that make use of dynamic arrays.
 - Record a slide show with narration in PowerPoint.